Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOV (RUSSIA)

-Classic thrash metal with good melodic guitar work and excellent bass performance; the singer has a nice powerful mid-ranged voice, something which can not be said about most of the Russian metal acts where the vocals have always been the weakest link.
-The band's style has something in common with the one-album wonder Mafia (from the same country), but often does the sound take a more melodic slower turn resulting in the demo's best moments: "Abyss", "Madness".
+Classic thrash metal with good melodic guitar work and excellent bass performance; the singer has a nice powerful mid-ranged voice, something which can't be said about most of the Russian metal acts where the vocals have always been the weakest link.
+The band's style has something in common with Mafia (from the same country), but often does the sound take a more melodic slower turn resulting in the demo's best moments: "Abyss", "Madness".
 Apart from those, there are enough faster numbers to satisfy the more aggressively-inclined fans.
 The Russian metal scene really needs talented bands like this one to put its name back on the metal map, and hopefully these guys would soon be given a chance by some label.

 Çîâ Demo, 2005